DarkB1te/Skill-craft-Ed-tech/README.md

 # Skill-craft-Ed-tech
-This platform is for students and access , read and create educational courses.
+This platform allows students to access, read, and create educational courses.